Your BJJ Guide

 leg attacks by gordon

-If you’re new to Gordon Ryan’s material, Systematically Attacking the Guard is the best entry point.
-From there, work your way through closed guard, mount, and back control before diving into advanced leg locks and anti-wrestling systems.
+If you’re just starting with Gordon Ryan’s material, Systematically Attacking the Guard is the best entry point.
+From there, work through closed guard, mount, and back control.
+Once your foundation is solid, move on to half guard passing and advanced leg lock systems.

-• Intermediate: Mount, Back Control, Half Butterfly/Z Guard Passing
+• Intermediate: Mount, Back Control, Half Guard Passing

-• Advanced: Leg Lock System, Open Guard Retention, Counter Wrestling
+• Advanced: Leg Locks, Counter Wrestling, Open Guard Retention

 Recommended Reading